Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Results and Discussion

 \subsection{Barotropic instability experiment}

-The results of the barotropic instability experiment are briefly described below.
-The results are similar to those of the decaying turbulence.
-The $C_2$-equivariant CNNs were used here because the channel domain is symmetrical to the $180^\circ$ rotation.
+This subsection discusses the barotropic instability experiment.
+The results are similar to those of the decaying turbulence in the previous subsection.
+The main difference stems from the 180-degree rotational symmetry in the periodic channel.
+The $C_2$-equivariant CNNs were compared with the original ones.
+The LR velocity obtained by subsampling is super-resolved here by employing the RRDN and Eq-RRDN.
+Similar results were obtained for the LR velocity by average pooling.
+We also confirmed that the results are not strongly dependent on the network architecture, namely the RRDN or DSC/MS.

-Fig. \ref{fig:sr-barotropic-instability} shows an example of the vorticity calculated from the super-resolved velocity.
-The vortices obtained with the bicubic interpolation have indistinct shapes.
-In contrast, the SR models reproduce well the cat's eye structure\cite{Vallis2017} associated with the collapse of the laminar flow having the strong shear region.
-The flows inferred by the equivariant models are nearly the same as those by the non-equivariant ones.
+The Eq-RRDN reproduced HR velocity fields similar to those of RRDN.
+Figure \ref{fig:sr-barotropic-instability} shows an example of the vorticity calculated from the super-resolved velocity when $s=9$.
+The vortices obtained by bicubic interpolation have indistinct shapes.
+In contrast, the Eq-RRDN and RRDN accurately reproduce the change in the vortex shape associated with the collapse of the shear flow.
+Figure \ref{fig:test-errors-barotropic-instability} shows the NER (\ref{eq:NER}) and ESE (\ref{eq:ESE}) at $s = 5$, $9$, and $13$.
+At each $s$, both types of errors are comparable between the RRDN and Eq-RRDN.

-Fig. \ref{fig:test-errors-barotropic-instability} compares the NERs and ESEs from the locally averaged and subsampled velocity.
-The figure suggests that the Eq-DSC/MS and Eq-RRDN are as accurate as the DSC/MS and RRDN, respectively.
-The Eq-RRDN and RRDN tend to show lower errors than the Eq-DSC/MS and DSC/MS as in the case of the decaying turbulence (Fig. \ref{fig:test-errors-decaying-turbulence}).

-Fig. \ref{fig:equiv-errors-barotropic-instability} shows the EER against the rotation angle.
-The subsampled velocity with the scaling factor $s=9$ was super-resolved in this figure; similar results were obtained in the other cases.
-The channel domain has the rotational symmetry of 180${}^{\circ}$.
-An SR model should be equivariant to the 180${}^{\circ}$ rotation (i.e., $C_2$-equivariant).
-The original models (DSC/MS and RRDN) learn the approximate $C_2$ equivariance; however, the EERs at 180${}^{\circ}$ are not sufficiently low, compared to those of the equivariant ones (Eq-DSC/MS and Eq-RRDN).
-For the other rotation angles, the magnitude of EERs is nearly the same for the equivariant and original models.